Liberty of Thomas Court and Donore: History

 The origin of this liberty goes back to the founding of the church of St. Thomas in what is now Thomas St., near St. Catherine's church, in 1177.
 The founder was William FitzAldelm, deputy and kinsman of King Henry II.
 The church was dedicated to Thomas à Beckett (St. Thomas the Martyr), who had recently been murdered in his cathedral at Canterbury by followers of the king.
 The church, which became a rich and powerful monastery, was for the use of the Canons of the Congregation of St. Victor.

-In 1195 the head of Hugh de Lacy, who had been killed in 1187, was sent by the Irish for burial at the Abbey of St. Thomas.
+In 1195 the head of Hugh de Lacy, who had been killed in 1187, was sent by the Irish for burial at the Abbey of St Thomas the Martyr.
 His body was buried by the Irish in Bective Abbey, County Meath.
 A long controversy was then carried on between the two abbeys for his body, which was finally settled in favour of St. Thomas in 1205.

-In 1380 the Parliament of Ireland forbade Irishmen from professing in this abbey.